dreamthought/corporate-repo-governer/README.md

 While much of this can be infered from looking at the project or enforced through best efforts, Large Corp have observed that this doesn't often happen.

-They would like to police this in a gentle way at the earilest possible moment.
+They would like to police this in a gentle way at the earliest possible moment.

 # What are we going to build?

-I am going to take you a journey which solves evil corp's problem:
+I am going to take you on a journey which solves Large Corp's problem:
 1. Implementing a webhook listening for repository creation.
-1. Delegating the responsibily of checking naming confomity to another service
+1. Delegating the responsibily of checking naming conformity to another service
 1. Asynchronously creating an issue which reminds the maintainers to correct this.

 #Part 1 Creating a Webhook

 We are going to create a webhook which allows us to inspect the shape of events fired by github when creating a repository.

-These are also documted [here](https://developer.github.com/v3/activity/events/types/#repositoryevent)
+These are also documented [here](https://developer.github.com/v3/activity/events/types/#repositoryevent)

 ## Create scafold
 Assuming that LargeCorp use Rails and prefer it in their stack, we've created a  minimal rails application to serve API requests, with:
 `rails new --api --skip-active-record --skip-active-storage webhook-delegator`

-This will provide an http service which listens for incoming HTTP requsts and delegates them to another service which validates the repository name and creates an issue if required.
+This will provide an http service which listens for incoming HTTP requests and delegates them to another service which validates the repository name and creates an issue if required.

-Webhooks provide a notificaiton which is ideally non-blocking, thus handling this asynchronously is a good idea.
+Webhooks provide a notification which is ideally non-blocking, thus handling this asynchronously is a good idea.

 We will evolve a design which leads to this.